 ABUNDANCE: The most frequently seen large whale in NC waters from shore.
 Generally uncommon to fairly common from Cape Hatteras northward, and rather rarely seen south of this cape, perhaps because of a north-south migration that carries it farther offshore south of the cape.
 Often seen from shore from the VA line to Cape Hatteras.
 However, it is quite rarely seen more than a few miles offshore.
-The Smithsonian National Museum of Natural History mammal collections (2016) lists 49 stranding records for NC.
+The Smithsonian National Museum of Natural History mammal collections database (2016) listed 49 records for NC, but essentially all were sightings or strandings and not specimens in their collection; the 2021 version lists just a single collection.

 SEASONAL OCCURRENCE: Primarily from late fall to spring.
 There were nine strandings reported up to 1995 (Webster et al., 1995), with all being from December through April (covering all five months).
-The great majority of the strandings in the NMNH database are from October through April; there are none at all in July or August.
+The great majority of the sightings and strandings in the 2016 NMNH database are from October through April; there are none at all in July or August.
 The species breeds in warmer waters in the subtropics during the winter and migrates north to Arctic waters, where it spends the summer.